Emilyho11/AI-Sales-Target/README.md

 - Microsoft Azure: Used as a secondary source for law firm images if GCP does not have it.
 - MongoDB: Stores user data for login, signup, and authentication.
 The database is hosted on an Microsoft Azure server, and passwords are encrypted.
 - OpenAI API to get:
-    - Summaries of each law firm (including their practice areas, strenghts, potential challenges, and more).
+    - Summaries of each law firm (including their practice areas, strengths, potential challenges, and more).
     - The likelihood of the firm becoming Clio's client (in percentage).
     - How Clio's services/software can specifically help/address the law firm's business needs.
     - Personalized pitch for promoting Clio to the law firm.